d12frosted/elpa-mirror/melpa/rustic-readme.txt

 - async org babel
 - custom compilation process
 - rustfmt errors in a rust compilation mode
-- automatic RLS configuration with eglot or lsp-mode
+- automatic rust-analyzer configuration with eglot or lsp-mode
 - cask for testing
 - requires emacs 26
-- etc.
+- and more